Squid Game on Netflix: Everything to know about the disturbing breakout hit

 Will Squid Game get a season 2?

 All nine episodes of Squid Game are on Netflix already, so if you have nine hours to spare, go ahead and binge it.
-Content warning: This is a bloody, violent show.
-When people lose these innocent children's games, they die, often horribly.
+Content warning: When people lose these innocent children's games, they die, often horribly.
 It's up to you if you want to see that in a nine-hour binge, or if you're going to need to space out your watching and take mental health breaks.
 (The marbles episode is especially heavy.)

 Once you've watched the entire series, don't hold out hope for a second season.
 Writer/director Hwang Dong-hyuk told Variety he may return to big-screen movies before thinking about a Squid Game sequel.